sciai-lab/hydralance/README.md

 * **`HydraLance: Show Logs`** - Show extension logs in the output panel
 * **`HydraLance: Refresh YAML Index`** - Refresh the YAML file index

+## Notice

+HydraLance is an independent project and is not affiliated with or endorsed by the Hydra project or its maintainers.
+Use at your own discretion.